Heroes Are Hard to Find: Background

 Welch convinced the band to relocate to America so they could be closer to their record label.
 Christine McVie was initially hesitant, later telling Q magazine that it was "a scary proposition", but she agreed to travel with the band to Los Angeles.
 John McVie commented that "obviously, L.A. was the place to go.
 The record company was here, and communication is easier in America.
 We had to get out of England 'cause we were going crazy'".
-The band sued Davis for the right to use the name Fleetwood Mac and the recovery of their publishing rights.
+The band sued Davis to recover their publishing rights and to secure the right to use the name Fleetwood Mac.
 They also sought financial reimbursement to compensate for the loss of time and revenue incurred from the litigation.

 Through the help of concert promoter Bill Graham, the lineup of Fleetwood, the McVies, and Welch managed to convince Warner Brothers that they were the real Fleetwood Mac.
 They negotiated a new contract with Warner Brothers, which allowed the band to release and perform music under the name Fleetwood Mac.
 The legal dispute with Davis was eventually settled out of court.

 Heroes Are Hard to Find was mixed at Angel City Sound in Los Angeles by Bob Hughes, who also served as a co-producer and engineer on the album.
 Heroes are Hard to Find was the first album that Fleetwood Mac recorded with one guitarist.
 Fleetwood called the album "a more sedate affair than our pervious albums with Bob, the result of spending too long in creative limbo."
 Welch recalled that the band "struggled with material because nobody at that point could really articulate a clear direction.
 We wanted to do modern, no cliché music and had many long philosophical discussions about what we should do."